 Inspiration for me tends to come and go in waves.
-Some times I have more ideas that I can possibly work through and other days I have nothing.
+Sometimes I have more ideas that I can possibly work through and other days I have nothing.
 It’s tough to constantly be inspired 24/7.
 People sometimes have this view of artists in their head that we are these people with our heads in the clouds and more ideas floating around than we could ever complete and we are endless fountains of creativity.
-Well, sometimes that it true, but sometimes the fountain runs dry.
+Well, sometimes that is true, but sometimes the fountain runs dry.
 And what makes creatives special is that we don’t let that stop us from working.
 So here are my five tips for finding inspiration when you *literally* have none (please read that in a Chris Traeger voice).

 1. If you’re a visual person: write.
 If you’re a writer: draw.

 Switch it up, but keep it old fashioned with a pen or pencil hitting the paper.
 Keep the creativity flowing, but do it in a different way than usual.
 One of my professors told me, the more you write about your art, the more you learn about the work and yourself.
 Write about the last piece you finished or the last piece you liked.
 Write why you liked it and what made it “successful” by whatever definition of success suits you.
 Also, write in cursive.
 Cursive has so many benefits for your brain, from helping you have a more connected way of thinking and making connections between different ideas to also helping you see words as abstract concepts instead of individual letters.
 I won’t continue to belabor the benefits of cursive here, but if you want to know more, I would be happy to direct you to many studies lauding the old way of writing.